snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 ![](image/remote-debug.png)

 - Start your remote debugger locally at the address `5005`
-- Open the front application within your web browser and click on the button to get all the notes
+- Open the Frontend application within your web browser and click on the button to get all the notes
 - Then your remote debugger should stop at the line where the breakpoint has been added

 ![](image/remote-debugging.png)